sands-lab/colext/README.md

     sudo zerotier-cli info | awk '{print $3}'
     ```
 1. Share your ZeroTier device ID and a public SSH key with your CoLExT contact point
 1. Add an SSH config.
-Note that you need to replace the username:
+Please ask your contact point for your username.
     ```
     # Add to ~/.ssh/config
     Host colext